MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 ### Objective: Distribute IT

-Many organizations want to give different administrators control over locations, divisions, and so on.
-For example, the **Charlotte IT Administrators** group controls and monitors the policies in the Charlotte office.
-These Charlotte IT Administrators can only see and manage policies for the Charlotte location.
+Many organizations want to give different admins control over locations, divisions, and so on.
+For example, the **Charlotte IT Admins** group controls and monitors the policies in the Charlotte campus.
+These Charlotte IT Admins can only see and manage policies for the Charlotte location.
 They can't see and manage policies for the Redmond location.
 This approach is called distributed IT.

 In Intune, distributed IT uses [scope tags](scope-tags.md) and [device enrollment categories](../enrollment/device-group-mapping.md).
 Scope tags use role-based access control (RBAC).
 So, only users in a specific group have permission to manage policies and profiles for users and devices in their scope.

 When using device categories, devices are automatically added to groups based on categories you create.
-When users enroll their device, they choose a category, such as Sales, IT administrator, point-of-sale device, and so on.
+When users enroll their device, they choose a category, such as Sales, IT admin, point-of-sale device, and so on.
 These device groups are now ready to receive the profiles and policies you create.

 To make managing devices easier, you can use Intune device categories to automatically add devices to groups based on categories that you define.

 **Task**: Determine how you want to distribute your rules and settings (policies and profiles).
 Some considerations:

-- Determine your administrator structure.
-For example, you might want to separate by location, such as **Charlotte IT Administrators** or **Redmond IT Administrators**.
-You might want to separate by role, such as **Network administrators** that control all network access, including VPN.
+- Determine your admin structure.
+For example, you might want to separate by location, such as **Charlotte IT Admins** or **Redmond IT Admins**.
+You might want to separate by role, such as **Network Admins** that control all network access, including VPN.

   These categories will become your [scope tags](scope-tags.md).